On-Campus/Zoom Evaluation of English Proficiency

 - Listening comprehension

-If you are one of the international TAs who need to do microteaching, you will receive your appointment time and more detailed information about this test approximately two weeks before you arrive on campus.
-This on-campus test, based on a microteaching language assessment developed at UCLA, and your score on the TOEFL iBT or other proficiency exam determine whether you will need additional language support before or while you work as a teaching assistant.
+If you are one of the international TAs who need to do microteaching, you will receive your appointment time and location, as well as more detailed information about this test, at the beginning of August 2021, approximately two weeks before Graduate Orientation Week (GROW).
+This test, based on a microteaching language assessment developed at UCLA, together with your score on the TOEFL iBT, IELTS, or other proficiency exam, determines whether you will need additional language support before or while you work as a teaching assistant.

 If you have questions about this process, you can email ELI staff at ELI@ucmerced.edu.